 - Job Readiness

 We can also help connect students to the National External Diploma Program (NEDP), an alternative to high school completion for students who may not be a good fit for the GED.
 Ask a staff member for more information.

 Classes are offered during three terms beginning in August, November, and February.
-The regular school year ends in June, with a summer session in July.
-Registration closes two weeks after the term begins (see class schedule).
+The regular school year ends in June, with a summer session in July. (see class schedule).
 We offer classes in Hartford, East Hartford, and Bloomfield.

 Our Educational Technology program provides students the opportunity to work independently in the Computer Lab with help from volunteers.
 Educational software is available to supplement classroom instruction.